 3. PSE (Pagos Seguros en linea)

 Pagos Seguros en linea, or PSE, is the most popular payment method provided by a national bank consortium, ACH Colombia.
 With this option, shoppers can pay with their bank accounts.

 Build your business in Colombia with Davivienda cash payments

 In fragmented markets, the payment landscape may seem too complicated.
 Luckily, there is a way to overcome these challenges and make things easier by outsourcing payment processing to a reliable local partner.

-Along with traditional card payments, Cardpay has launched Davivienda cash payments and is ready to introduce it to merchants.
+Along with traditional card payments, Unlimint has launched Davivienda cash payments and is ready to introduce it to merchants.
 Davivienda is a Colombian bank that makes it possible to pay in cash for online purchases.

 The process is similar to other common cash payment methods in Colombia.
 After selecting items from a merchant’s website, a customer can proceed to checkout and select a cash payment method.
 By accepting a payment checkout option, the customer gets on a page that displays a bar code or a payment code.

 Banks are not the only option to pay for purchased items.
 Shoppers can print their vouchers and pay in the nearest location, via Baloto, Carvajal, PuntoRed (store points), Megasúper y Servimás, or with their mobile phones using the Davivienda Wallet typing number.